Project Erebus

 Southern Ocean Adventure

-Project Erebus is an epic children's adventure taking it's inspiration from the 1839 Ross Expedition - the last, and greatest, polar expedition ever undertaken by sail.
+Project Erebus is an epic children's adventure taking its inspiration from the 1839 Ross Expedition - the last, and greatest, polar expedition ever undertaken by sail.
 Two adventurous brothers, Ollie and Harry, have set out to send scaled replicas of HMS Erebus and HMS Terror to drift through the Southern Ocean following the circumpolar current around the coastline of Antarctica, a journey of over 20,000 km.

 Icoteq have designed bespoke tracking and monitoring devices for this project that will use the ARGOS satellite network to report back the location of each boat with scientific data collected along the journey.
 This will include air temperature, ocean temperature and ocean pH, a key marker for climate change.
 Once a month each device will take a photograph from the deck of the boat and upload it to our server to give an idea of the conditions at the boat location.